samuelgrootwassink/rt-event-tracker/LOG.md

 After creating two samples to manually check with around 10-15 samples each I have come to the conclusion that what I want to extract out of the text only matches for around 60-70% of what my ner algorithm catches.
 Now seeing what I should change, extended my tests to include some of the failed manual samples and see where the problem lies, whether it is the preprocessing, the nlm or something else.

+## 16-02-2023

+Updated parameters for NER module and worked on cleaning up the text that is being parsed for 'hopefully' better results.
+Also added another method to get all the common named entities into a text file for further observation.
+Now I need to clean up everything, see if test coverage is plenty, write documentation and continue on to the next stage of the project